hate-alert/HateALERT-EVALITA/AMI_data/README.md

 ### Link for data

-the data can be found in this repo [here](https://github.com/evalita2018/data)
+The data can be found in this repo [here](https://github.com/evalita2018/data)